• Apple Health

 If your supported Strava activities aren't showing in Fitbod:

-- Make sure your workouts are set to public visibility in Strava.
+1. Make sure your workouts in Strava are public.
 Fitbod can only import public activities.

-- Check that your activity type is one of the supported types listed above.
+2. Check that your activity type is one of the supported types.

 Why is my Fitbod workout showing the wrong time in Strava?

-- Go to Strava Settings → My Account → Display Preferences → Timezone.
+2. Go to Settings → My Account → Display Preferences → Timezone.